uneeb125/obsidian-notes/5th Semester/Notes/POM/CH2 Constraints and Challenges.md

 - More successful innovations
 - Greater degree of trust among stakeholders
 - Greater organizational flexibility to reduce the impact of change

+# Culture
+## Principle of JetBlue
+1. Fairness to one another and everyone you come in contact with.
+2. Freedom to encourage, help, and allow other associates to grow in knowledge, skill, and scope of responsibility
+3. The ability to make your own commitments and keep them
+4. Consulting other associates before taking actions that could affect the company’s reputation.